drpatrik/combatris/README.md

 with the greatest number of players wins and any player that want to play another campaign will be rejected.
 If there is a draw between the number of players Battle will be prioritized.
 Any player that are alone in a specific campaign will be rejected.

-The game supports both keyboard and gamepad controllers.
+Combatris supports both keyboard and gamepads.
 The game has been tested with:

 * Logitech F310 Gamepad
 * PS3/PS4 Controller